graalvm/graalvm-demos/native-aws-lambda/README.md

 ![AWS dashboard](img/Screen%20Shot%202023-05-11%20at%2012.16.14%20PM.png)

 4. Select the “Create function” button in the top-right corner
-5. Select “Author from scratch”, choose a name for your function, select “Java 17” as the runtime, and select “x86_64” as the architecture
+5. Select “Author from scratch”, choose a name for your function, select “Java 17” as the runtime, and select “x86_64” as the architecture, then click the "Create function" button

 ![Create function](img/Screen%20Shot%202023-05-31%20at%2012.44.55%20PM.png)